This blog may contain affiliate links. Read our disclosure policy for more info.

 14. Visit Athabasca Glacier

 Once on the bus, you’ll dive out onto the glacier where you’ll get some free time to explore.
-Of course, you must stay in the exclusion zone as there are deep crevasses and dangerous areas around!
-The entire experience is amazing and if you’ve never walked on a glacier before this is a must-do on your Banff itinerary.
-Tours on the glacier cost $103 CAD and take around 2 hours to complete.
+Of course, you’ll need to stay in the exclusion zone as there are deep crevasses and dangerous hidden spots out on the glacier.
+For us, the entire experience was amazing – it really was the highlight of our trip to the Parkway.

-15. Check out the iconic glacier Skywalk
+15. Check out the iconic Glacier Skywalk

 If you want to walk on the Skywalk you’ll have to buy your ticket from the Columbia Icefield Discovery Centre, or better yet, book online in advance to secure your spot.
 From the Discovery Centre, they will actually put you on a bus and take you to the Skywalk (because there is no public parking available at the Skywalk) where you’ll be given headphones for an included audio tour.
 When you’re ready to leave, you just jump back on the bus where they’ll take you back to the Discovery Center.